BlueHorn07/computer_science/_posts/data-mining/2021-05-09-naive-bayes-classifier.md

 <div class="statement" markdown="1" align="center">

-"One assumption taken is the <span style="color:red;">strong independence</span> assumptions btw th features."
+"One assumption taken is the <span style="color:red;">strong independence</span> assumptions btw the features."

 </div>

 ### Naive Assumption

-"In a supervised learning situation, Naive Bayes Classifiers are trained very efficiently.
-Naive Bayed classifiers need a small training data to estimate the parameters needed for classification.
-Naive Bayes Classifiers have simple design and implementation and they can applied to many real life situations."
+"In a supervised learning situation, Naive Bayes classifiers are trained very efficiently.
+Naive Bayes classifiers need a small training data to estimate the parameters needed for classification.
+Naive Bayes classifiers have simple design and implementation, and they can applied to many real life situations."

 \<**Naive Bayes Classifer**\>는 Supervised Learning Model이다.
 Conditional Probability를 활용해 분류를 진행하며 Maximum Likelihood를 달성할 수 있다!